Laura L. Paterson Lecturer in English Language and Applied Linguistics

 BA (Hons) English and Linguistics, University of Leeds 2007; MA Linguistics, University of Leeds 2008; PhD, Loughborough University 2011; FHEA, University of Leeds 2013

-I am a corpus-based sociolinguist interested in how language is used to encode and normalise social structures.
-My first book, British Pronoun Use, Prescription, and Processing (Palgrave in 2014), focused on the use of epicene (gender-neutral) pronouns in written British English and included a new theory which aims to account for why the formally plural pronoun they can be processed as a singular form in the brain.
-I have also collaborated on four multi-institution research projects, including an analysis of the associations of language and class on the Channel 4 programme Benefits Street (Paterson et al. 2016) and a study of dominant/non-dominant readings of the lyrics and music video of the song Blurred Lines.
-My other projects involve analysing discussions of same-sex marriage in the UK media, as part of The Discourses of Marriage Research Group, (van der Bom et al. 2015, Jones et al. 2017) and collaborative work on the Occupy movement (Gregoriou and Paterson 2017).
-Most recently, I have been preparing the co-authored monograph Poverty and Place: Geographical Text Analysis and CDA (coauthored with Gregory), which was part of the Discourses of Distressed Communities project in the ESRC Centre for Corpus Approaches to Social Science (Grant: ES/K002155/1).
-I am also editor and book reviews editor of the new Journal of Language and Discrimination.
+I am a corpus-based sociolinguist and critical discourse analyst interested in how language is used to encode and normalise social structures.
+My first book, British Pronoun Use, Prescription and Processing (Palgrave 2014), focused on the use of epicene (gender-neutral) pronouns in written British English and included a new theory which aims to account for why the formally-plural pronoun they can be processed as a singular form in the brain.
+Most recently I have published the book Representations of Poverty and Place: Using Geographical Text Analysis to Understand Discourse (co-authored with Gregory, Palgrave 2019).
+I have also collaborated on four multi-institution research projects including an analysis of the associations of language and class on the Channel 4 programme Benefits Street (Paterson et al. 2016, 2017, van der Bom et al. 2018), an investigation of media representations of the Occupy movement (Gregoriou and Paterson 2017), and a study of (non)dominant readings of the lyrics and music video of the song Blurred Lines (Handforth et al. 2017).
+As a core member of the Discourses of Marriage Research Group I have also analysed same-sex marriage debates in the UK (van der Bom et al. 2015, Jones et al. 2017, Turner et al. 2018, Paterson & Coffey-Glover 2018) and organised a two-day seminar on this topic in 2017 joint funded by the British Association of Applied Linguists and Cambridge University Press.
+I am also editor of the Journal of Language and Discrimination.

 Paterson, L.L. & I. Gregory.
-Forthcoming.
-Poverty and Place: Geographical Text Analysis and CDA.
+2019.
+Represenations of Poverty and Place: Using Geographical Text Analysis to understand Discourse.
 Basingstoke: Palgrave.

 Paterson, L.L., D. Peplow & K. Grainger.
 2017.
 Does money talk equal class talk?
 Audience responses to poverty porn in relation to money and debt.
 In A. Mooney & E. Sifaki (eds).
 The Language of Money and Debt: An Interdisciplinary Approach.
 Basingstoke: Palgrave.